This accessibility statement applies to the Information Services Portal (ISP).

 We know some parts of this website are not fully accessible, as:

-• pages contain missing or inappropriate form labels
+- some pages contain missing or inappropriate labels or attributes

-• some pages have images which have missing alternative text which make them difficult to identify with a screen reader
+- some pages have images which have missing alternative text making them difficult to be identified by a screen reader

-• it may not possible to navigate the website using speech recognition software
+- it may not be possible to log in and navigate the website using speech recognition software

 How to request content in an accessible format